dictyBase/Migration/deployment/argoevents.md

 </p>

 An event dependency is the event the sensor is waiting for.
 It is defined as `gateway-name:event-source-name`.
-For example, if you created an `event-source` with the name `dicty-stock-center`, the event dependency name would be `github-gateway:dicty-stock-center`.
+For example, if you created a GitHub `event-source` with the name `dicty-stock-center`, the event dependency name would be `github-gateway:dicty-stock-center`.